 Set Up an Online Database

 Ideally, the first step in the organizational process is to set up an online contract database.
 These days, there are affordable cloud-based solutions that are faster and safer to use than traditional hard drives or unsecure file sharing networks.
 When selecting a contract management solution, it is important to assess your company’s needs and requirements and of course any budgetary constraints.
 However, it is generally recommended to select a provider that has stringent data security standards and allows for unlimited users and around the clock technical support in the event of any technical issues or glitches.

 Establish a File Naming Scheme

-Once your company identifies the right contract management solution and begins to create the contract repository, it will also be important to establish a file naming scheme for the documents that are uploaded into the system.
+Once your company identifies the right contract lifecycle management solution and begins to create the contract repository, it will also be important to establish a file naming scheme for the documents that are uploaded into the system.
 Everyone in the organization should abide by the file naming scheme that is designated, as this streamlines the saving and locating of documents.
 It is foolish not to have such a system in place because there could end up being a ton of documents with identical or very similar file names, which will likely result in wasted time trying to find items or even misplaced files.

 Create a Useful Folder System